tobegit3hub/simple_tensorflow_serving/README.md

    }
    ```
 4. Use the TensorFlow Python API to `sess.run()` with feed_dict data.
-5. For multiple versions supported, it has independent thread to load models.
+5. For multiple versions supported, it starts independent thread to load models.
+6. For generated SDKs, it reads user's model and render code with [Jinja](http://jinja.pocoo.org/) templates.

 ![](./images/architecture.jpeg)